 A Committee should carry out its work in accordance with the following Terms of Reference:

+The Committee should work to the work program which has been approved by the Council showing the deliverables as draft documents,

 The Committee should prepare draft standards, recommendations, guidelines, manuals and any other relevant documents .

 These documents should be directed to meeting the goals of the Strategic Vision, with effort concentrated on documents required by the content of the priorities for the current work period in the Strategic Vision.

-The Committee should work to a work programme which has been approved by the Council, and this work programme should clearly show the deliverables as the draft documents indicated in 1 and 2 above.

-The Committee’s progress with its work and achievement of its deliverables should be reported to the Policy Advisory Panel (PAP) and the Council at regular intervals.
+The Committee’s progress with its work and achievement of its deliverables should be reported to the Council and the Policy Advisory Panel (PAP) at regular intervals.

 RULES OF PROCEDURE